 “That’s what America is about.
 This is the place where you can reach for something better if you work hard,” Obama said in a 2013 speech honoring the Vietnamese brothers.

-“Life is so hard, but also rewarding,” Ly, who is now in his late 60s and the president of Sugar Bowl Bakery, reflects.
+“Life is so hard, but also rewarding,” Ly, who is now in his late 60s and the chairman of the board of Sugar Bowl Bakery, reflects.
 “This country is the country of opportunities.
 It has opened up for everyone.”

 As a refugee and immigrant, Ly holds the celebration of Asian American Pacific Islander (AAPI) Heritage Month dear to his heart.